CTSRD-CHERI/cheribsd-getting-started/src/packages/README.md

 third-party software that are easier to detect and debug using a CHERI-enabled hardware-software stack.

-There are currently over 8,000 CheriABI packages available, including:
+There are currently ~10,000 CheriABI packages available, including:

 * Development utilities: `git`;
 * Editors: `nano`;